terminusdb/terminusdb-tutorials/getting_started/python-client/lesson_5.md

 ## Query data in Python script

-If we want to do something more complicated, for example, see which team has longer names in average.
-We may have to export the result to a Pandas Dataframe and do more investigation.
+If we want to do something more complicated, for example see which team has longer names in average.
+We can export the result to a Pandas Dataframe and do more investigation.
 Let's have a look at [query_data.py](query_data.py).

-We can make use of the magic function `result_to_df` to convert a result json to a Pandas DataFrame:
+We can make use of the magic function `result_to_df` to convert the JSON results to a Pandas DataFrame:

 ```python
 from terminusdb_client.woqldataframe import result_to_df
 ```

-Querying would be done by `query_document`, you will have to provide a template json that has `@type` and the specific requirement(s) (in our case, `"team": "it"` or `"team": "marketing"`).
+Querying can be done by `query_document`, you will have to provide a template JSON that has `@type` and the specific requirement(s) (in our case, `"team": "it"` or `"team": "marketing"`).

 ```python
 team_it_raw = client.query_document({"@type": "Employee", "team": "it"})
 team_marketing_raw = client.query_document({"@type": "Employee", "team": "marketing"})
 ```

-We can use `reault_to_df` to get DataFrames:
+We can use `reault_to_df` to get the DataFrames:

 ```python
 team_it = result_to_df(team_it_raw)